How to Recognize Employee Burnout + What to do About it

 By Taylor Varco

-As a professional, the importance of maintaining the wellbeing of your employees should always be a top priority.
+As a professional, the importance of maintaining the well-being of your employees should always be a top priority.
 When you have a cynical or disengaged employee on your team, production will suffer.
-If those behaviors are coming from a typically high-performing employee, there may be signs of burnout.
+If those behaviors are coming from a typically high-performing employee, there may be signs to recognize employee burnout.

 With busy schedules, work piling up, and pressures coming from other departments it can be difficult to spot burnout among the chaos.
 Signs of burnout are not necessarily in plain sight.
 To reduce the mental and physical exhaustion caused by prolonged stress, you need to be able to identify the signs.

 Here Are 3 Signs of Burnout and What to Do About Them

 Sign #1: Decreased Productivity and Quality of Work

 When you notice a decrease in productivity or an increase in client complaints, it’s easy to assume the responsible employee is just getting lazy.
 However, the issue might run deeper.
 If your typically dependable employee suddenly turns unreliable, there’s a good chance they are being overworked or simply not enjoying the work anymore.

 Sign #2: Uncharacteristic Disengagement

 A team that is eagerly making improvement suggestions, offering feedback, and collaboratively talking through challenges, is a team that is engaged and excited about the work at hand.
 When an employee is feeling burnout, he or she will mentally disconnect from the team.
 This means you may see them glued to their desk, avoiding communication with co-workers, and reduce their engagement in team meetings.
 They may even stop coming to you altogether with questions about the work.